Batan Island: Geology

+History

+Japanese invasion

-The Japanese invasion of the Philippines began with the invasion of Batan Island by a 490-man naval combat unit and an indeterminate number of air corps troops, on two transports escorted by one destroyer and four torpedo boats.
-This was the first landing on American territory, the same day as the attack on Pearl Harbor.
-Japanese forces quickly secured the existing small airfield outside Basco without resistance and began expansion work immediately as a forward base for operations against Luzon.
-However, work was discontinued only a few days later as the success of the Japanese bombing of Clark Field rendered a base at Basco redundant.
-On 10 December 1941, the naval combat force was withdrawn.
+The Japanese invasion of the Philippines began with the invasion of Batan Island by a 490-man naval combat unit and a number of air corps troops aboard two transports escorted by one destroyer and four torpedo boats.
+This was the first landing on American territory, which transpired on the same day as the attack on Pearl Harbor.

+Japanese forces quickly secured the existing small airfield outside Basco without resistance and began expansion work immediately as a forward base of operations against Luzon.
+Work was discontinued only a few days later as the success of the Japanese bombing of Clark Field rendered an airfield in Basco redundant.
+On 10 December 1941, the naval combat force was redeployed.

+Governance

+Four of the six municipalities of Batanes are located on the 20 km long island including the provincial capital of Basco.
+The other municipalities are Ivana, Mahatao and Uyugan.